justone/hackatron/README.md

 # SysFig

 What is this?
 It's my attempt to merge together [system](https://github.com/danielsz/system) and [figwheel](https://github.com/bhauman/lein-figwheel).
-I started off with the [leiningen example](https://github.com/danielsz/system/tree/master/examples/leiningen) and added figwheel to it.
+Basically, I started off with the [system leiningen example](https://github.com/danielsz/system/tree/master/examples/leiningen) and added figwheel to it.
 I may end up making it a lein template at some point.

 # Running